BGU-CS-VIL/dpmmpython/README.md

 [Multi-Process](https://nbviewer.jupyter.org/github/BGU-CS-VIL/dpmmpython/blob/master/examples/multi_process.ipynb)

-#### Python 3.8
+#### Python 3.8/3.9
-Due to recent issue with the package used as interface between Julia and Python https://github.com/JuliaPy/pyjulia/issues/425 , there might be problems working with Python >= 3.8.
+If you are having problems with the above Python version, please update PyJulia and PyCall to the latest versions, this should fix it.

 ### Misc